Myndex/Myndex/README.md

-# Myndex Color and Contrast Resources
+# Myndex Color & Contrast Resources
 **QuickStart:** In an effort to pare down this mountain of material, here's a [link-tree](https://linktr.ee/Myndex) of the key links, with the most basic at the top: [_**linktr.ee/Myndex**_](https://linktr.ee/Myndex)

 ## Featured Articles